 The first is preventable with thorough seller due diligence before you go under contract.
 The second requires keeping your financial profile stable during the transaction period, meaning no new credit lines, no large deposits without documentation, and no changes in employment.

-How I Prepare Bakersfield Commercial Deals
+How I Prepare Commercial Deals for Underwriting

 Deals that hit lenders fully packaged and without surprises close faster, at better terms, and with fewer retraded conditions than deals submitted raw.
+That's true whether I'm packaging a Bakersfield strip mall or an apartment deal three states away.

 People Also Ask